Laser Skin Resurfacing

 How do I get started with laser skin resurfacing treatment today?

-Dr. Green is an internationally renowned board-certified dermatologist with over 25 years of experience treating some of the world’s most discerning men and women with the best non-invasive cosmetic procedures, including laser skin resurfacing treatments.
-Dr. Green takes a holistic approach and embraces a less-is-more philosophy regarding rejuvenation.
-She is consistently identified as one of NYC’s best physicians by Super Doctors, Castle Connolly, and New York Magazine for her dedication to her patients and expertise.
-Dr. Green has helped countless clients from San Francisco to New York City and everywhere in between achieve their ideal cosmetic results to look and feel like the absolute best version of themselves.
-To schedule a consultation with Dr. Green and develop your customized laser skin resurfacing treatment plan for skin rejuvenation today, please call our office at 212-535-3088 or contact us online.
+Dr. Michele Green is an internationally renowned, board-certified dermatologist with over 25 years of experience treating some of the world’s most discerning men and women with top non-invasive cosmetic procedures, including laser skin resurfacing.
+Dr. Green adopts a holistic approach and a less-is-more philosophy regarding rejuvenation.
+She is consistently recognized by Super Doctors, Castle Connolly, New York Magazine, and The New York Times as one of NYC’s best physicians for her dedication to her patients and her expertise.
+Dr. Green has helped countless clients from San Francisco to New York City, and everywhere in between, achieve their ideal cosmetic results, helping them look and feel like the best version of themselves.
+To schedule a consultation with Dr. Green and develop a personalized laser skin resurfacing plan for skin rejuvenation, please call our office at 212-535-3088 or contact us online.

 Related Content